lokesh8772/Geo_obsidian_vault/Governance/PRI Challenges.md

 2. Audit Online App -> for online audit of panchayat accounts
 3. use of SVAMITVA data for Property Tax Assessments
 4. Ranking system for PRIs -> for performance based grants.
+5. sharing of District Mineral Foundation funds with PRIs